mikolalysenko/3d-camera-core/README.md

 3d-camera-core
 ==============
 A common interface for 3D cameras.
-This module is a caching layer for maintaining coordinate system transformations and computing camera properties like frustum planes or axes from constituent matrices.
-This modules is an internal base interface.
-Actual camera controllers should use this module to expose a camera interface.
+This module is a caching layer for maintaining coordinate system transformations and computing camera properties from a set of generating matrices.
+This module is intended to be used as a common interface and should not be required directly.

 ### Notes on coordinates